 I had a number of my pieces published in Popular Patchwork magazine which has since been incorporated into The British Patchwork & Quilting Magazine.

-Since then I have been working on the designs for the Quilted Postcards - Little Quilts Of Creativity book and finally published it in April 2020, a long with the second book Quilted Postcards The Flower Edition published in March 2021 and Book Number 3 – Quilted Postcards - The Christmas Edition in August 2021 and now Book Number 4 Quilted Postcards - The Art Edition in March 2023.
+Since then I have been working on the designs for the Quilted Postcards - Little Quilts Of Creativity book and finally published it in April 2020, a long with the second book Quilted Postcards The Flower Edition published in March 2021, Book Number 3 Quilted Postcards - The Christmas Edition in August 2021 and now Book Number 4 Quilted Postcards - The Art Edition in March 2023.

 September 2013 - Sidney Snail